 Coreopsis grandiflora, C. lanceolata, C. roseus

-Coreopsis plants are easy to grow, first year flowering perennials which require little care; and flower over an exceptionally long season.
+Coreopsis plants are easy to grow, first year flowering perennials.
+Coreopsis require little care; they flower over an exceptionally long season.

 Flowers 2 inches across, golden-yellow with burgundy bases.
 Early blooming, heavy flowering, compact, heat & drought tolerant, it is a rewarding, easy to grow perennial.
 Flowers first summer from seed, continues to flower until frost.
 Plants grow 16-20 inches high, 2 feet wide.
 A Fleuroselect Quality Mark winner.
 Winter hardy to zone 4.